Codein-Labs/ibexa-seo-toolkit/docs/ANALYZERS.md

 To create a custom analyzer, simply extend ``Codein\eZPlatformSeoToolkit\Analysis\AbstractAnalyzer`` class and in the ``analyze`` method of your class return the result.

+You can get inspiration on how to proceed by looking at existing analysis classes.

+By extending AbstractAnalyzer, your service should automatically be tagged : `codein_ez_platform_seo_toolkit.seo_analyzer`

+If that's not the case, know that it's required for your analysis class to be taken into account.

 ## That's it!